MicrosoftDocs/playfab-docs/playfab-docs/sdks/c-sharp/quickstart.md

   - If apiError is not null, your API has failed.
   - API calls can fail for many reasons, and you should always attempt to handle failure.
   - Why API calls fail (In order of likelihood).
-    - PlayFabSettings.TitleId is not set.
+    - PlayFabSettings.staticSettings.TitleId is not set.
 If you forget to set titleId to your title, then nothing will work.
     - Request parameters.
 If you have not provided the correct or required information for a particular API call, then it will fail.
 See error.errorMessage, error.errorDetails, or error.GenerateErrorReport() for more info.
     - Device connectivity issue.
 Cell-phones lose/regain connectivity constantly, and so any API call at any time can fail randomly, and then work immediately after.
 Going into a tunnel can disconnect you completely.
     - PlayFab server issue.
 As with all software, there can be issues.
 See our [release notes](../../release-notes/index.md) for updates.